 I'm just grateful that the people I love and care about had enough faith in my good qualities to stick with me as I battled with my worst.
-They didn't have to.
+They sure didn't have to.
 They could have given up on me.
 They could have written me off or, worst of all, they could have defined me by my demons.
 In retrospect, I see how narrowly I escaped losing people and things that I don't want to live without.

 Part of me wants to write a multifaceted explanation of all the reasons why a person might make bad decisions when they are feeling emotional, beaten up, vulnerable, confused, and depressed.
-I'm not going to do that, though, because excuses are endless and they seldom justify causing pain.
+I'm not going to do that, though, because the excuses are endless and they seldom justify causing pain.

 This is relevant to grief because sometimes the emotion and stress of grief can make a person behave in ways that they later wish they hadn't.
 The death of someone you love can feel like such a profoundly earth shattering and unfair experience that you may feel entitled to act any which way you want.
 And you know what?
-In many ways your are, but one of the cruelest realities of grief is that it happens in the context of ongoing life.
-Time doesn't stand still so that you can grieve in a bubble, instead your grief plays out in the real world where feelings get hurt, relationships need to be mutually maintained, and where there are consequences for your actions.
+In many ways your are.
+But one of the cruelest realities of grief is that it happens in the context of ongoing life.
+Time doesn't stand still so that you can grieve in a bubble.
+Instead, your grief plays out in the real world where feelings get hurt, relationships need to be mutually maintained, and where there are consequences for your actions.

-First, stop whatever you're doing right now and take a minute to appreciate the people who have been there for you.
+- Stop whatever you're doing right now and take a minute to appreciate the people who have been there for you.
 These are the people who help you have perspective; who try and keep you from making mistakes and who love you when you make them anyway; who know what to say and do at exactly the right moment; and who remind you time and again that you are not alone.

 Now if you'll excuse me, I have some people to appreciate.